uwcse440/web-cse440-au14/_assignments/assignment4/index.md

 Your website should be complete and will be evaluated as such.
 But later critique and refinement will help further improve it before the final poster session.

-<a name="poster_elevator"></a>
+<a name="poster_pitch"></a>

-## 4b: Poster Critique and Elevator Pitch
+## 4c Poster Critique and Pitch

 Due: Uploaded the night before class Thursday, December 4, 2014

-#### 4b.1 Poster

 Your poster should include:

-* Logo
+- Logo
-* Project Title
+- Project Title
+- Problem
-* Value Proposition
+- Value Proposition
-* Basic Problem
-* How You Solve It / Purpose of the Project
-* Key Features
+- Key Functionality
-* Design Iteration
+- Design Process and Iteration

-Your poster should include _screenshots_ and a _small amount of text_, not full sentences.
+Your poster should include images and limited amounts of text.

 There is a 32"x40" PowerPoint Template available [here](posters/sample-poster.ppt).

-Feel free to use the template as is, modify it, or not use it at all.
+You should significantly modify the template to be unique and represent your project.
 There are additional examples of prior posters [here](posters/).

+During the final poster session, your team will give a one minute pitch to a small group of judges.

+Be prepared to give this pitch in class December 4.
+Course staff and other students will give feedback so you can improve before the final poster session.

+### Submission

+Submit your poster via Catalyst here:

+{% if page.link_project4c != nil %}<{{ page.link_project4c }}>{% else %}`Catalyst link to be added`{% endif %}

 Your poster may be in PPT, PPTX, or PDF format.
 We have a color plotter that can print posters this size.
-Your source file is due as stated above.
-We will then coordinate proofreading and printing with you.
+Your source file is due as above, we will then coordinate with you for proofreading and printing.

-#### 4.b2 Elevator Pitch

-During the final poster session, you will be giving a one-minute ‘elevator pitch’ to a small group of judges.
-This pitch should convey your problem, your solution, and the work you did this quarter to refine and validate your solution.

-__Be prepared to give this pitch in class December 4__, at which point course staff and other students will give feedback so you can improve your pitch before the final poster presentation.

-### Submission

-Submit your poster via Catalyst here: {% if page.link_project4b != nil %}<{{ page.link_project4b }}>{% else %}`Catalyst link to be added`{% endif %}

 Be prepared to give your elevator pitch in class.